-“As an admissions coach and early career advisor, I see the pressure that many students have on them to exaggerate their GPA to get into specific GPA ranges for career resume drops,” said Eric Allen, president of, a website that offers admissions guidance to college applicants.
+“As an admissions coach and early career adviser, I see the pressure that many students have on them to exaggerate their GPA to get into specific GPA ranges for career resume drops,” said Eric Allen, president and co-founder of Admit.me, a website that offers admissions guidance to college applicants.

-“If they don’t meet the GPA cutoff for a resume drop, I encourage them to network their way into an interview and impress at the interview — GPA [is] a screening tool, but employers often value tenacity over a particular GPA, within reason,” said Allen.
+“If they don’t meet the GPA cutoff for a resume drop, I encourage them to network their way into an interview and impress at the interview — GPA [is] a screening tool, but employers often value tenacity over a particular GPA, within reason,” Allen said.

 7. Ignoring an Employer's 401k Plan

 College isn’t cheap, and many grads juggle costly student debt and other expenses.
 Hence, it’s understandable that saving for retirement might be the last thing on their minds.
 Still, there are benefits to young graduates saving early.

 According to Valerie Rind, author of “Gold Diggers and Deadbeat Dads: True Stories of Friends, Family and Financial Ruin,” some college grads think they’re too young to worry about saving for retirement or feel they can’t afford to save.
 But she said they’re wrong on both counts.

 “It’s never too early to start saving and let your money grow,” Rind said.
 “Get in the habit of saving before your paycheck hits your checking account.
 You can increase the amount gradually, and when your employer matches your contributions, you’ll get free money.”

 8. Not Developing a Thick Skin